Giving Tuesday Toolkit – Everything You Need To Succeed

 A Quick Guide to Kickstart Telephone Fundraising

 SMS and MMS are excellent fundraising channels for Giving Tuesday.
-Instead of merely making it transactional (using SMS to only say that their payment is successful), you can use this channel to drive more conversations.
+You can use this channel to drive more conversations instead of merely making it transactional (using SMS to only say that their payment is successful).

 1. You can use P2P text messages to check with your most engaged supporters if they would like to contribute to your cause.

-2. You can send out a broadcast text to all your prospects to raise awareness about your fundraising effort.
-The choice of using SMS or MMS is yours.
+2. You can send broadcast text to all your prospects to raise awareness about your fundraising effort.
+You can choose to use SMS or MMS.
 However, MMS (or images) get better engagement

 3. For better conversions, you can segment your prospects based on their giving behavior and send them relevant asks (refer to the section on segmentation above).

 4. To make your texts relevant, club your calling and texting campaigns together.
 You can follow up on your highly promising lead with a personal text message.
-That way, you still keep your asks conversational while putting in less effort than a calling campaign.
+That way, you can still keep your questions conversational while putting in less effort than a calling campaign.

 Keep in mind that communication across all these channels should be seamless.
-That is, if a prospect has already agreed to donate during Giving Tuesday, then the subsequent texts and emails should reflect their choice.
+If a prospect has already agreed to donate during Giving Tuesday, then the subsequent texts and emails should reflect their choice.

 Similarly, if a prospect has declined to donate, sending them an email ask reflects poorly on you.

-Instead, you can refer to their previous choice and offer them suggestions on how they can get involved without making a donation.
+Instead, you can refer to their previous choice and offer them suggestions on how they can get involved without donating.

-Quick tip: You know your donors the best.
-So pick a channel that you know will get you the best responses (even if it is not a popular choice).
-For instance, if you think your donors would find a phone call intrusive but are more open to text messages, go ahead and text them!
+Quick tip: You know your donors best, so pick a channel that you know will get you the best responses (even if it is not a popular choice).
+For instance, if you think your donors would find a phone call intrusive but are more open to text messages, please text them!

 How do you measure the success of your Giving Tuesday efforts?

-The fundamental metric is of course the amount of money raised.
+Of course, the fundamental metric is the amount of money raised.
 However, there are other ways to determine success.

 Useful resources: